-We can help you negotiate an OIC Agreement, which can save you a ton
+We can help you negotiate an Offer in Compromise Agreement, which can save you a ton

 The IRS Offer in Compromise (OIC) agreement program is available to taxpayers who owe the IRS more than they could ever possibly pay.
 OIC agreements give the IRS authorization to reduce outstanding tax liabilities, including interest and penalties, for less than the full tax due.

 This is by far the best way to significantly reduce the amount of tax debt you have, often times up to 90% and even 95%!
 If you owe a significant amount, this can literally mean the difference between surviving the ordeal or not in financial terms.